-Visual line of sight (LOS) is the straight, unobstructed line between the Base unit's antenna and the CPE's antenna.
-In other words, when you stand next to one antenna, you can see the other one.
-Because RF waves spread out three dimensionally rather than in a straight line, LOS is important in microwave transmission but not adequate.
-As the waves travel out from the transmitting antenna, the signal density decreases and more three dimensional space around the visual LOS is necessary to be able to receive a reasonable signal at the receiving antenna.
-This three dimensional space is called the RF LOS or Fresnel zone for the French physicist who first discovered its importance.
+Visual line of sight is the straight, unobstructed line between the Base unit's antenna and the CPE's antenna.
+In other words, when you look from one antenna you can see the other one.
+Because RF waves do not travel in a narrow beam, but spread out as they travel through space, simple line of sight is not adequate for a microwave path.
+As the waves travel out from the transmitting antenna, the signal density decreases and more area around the visual LOS is necessary to be able to receive a reasonable signal at the receiving antenna.
+This three dimensional space is called the RF line of sight and is described by Fresnel zones named after the French physicist who first discovered their importance.